Tamias Nettle's Storytelling

 They were also glad that I was open to waiting for the next retreat if we needed more time to consider whether it was a good fit for me.
 The retreat turned out to be a recurring event, more frequent than I had imagined.

-I soon found another group process opportunity that seemed much more aligned with my needs, and signed up for it.
+I soon found an unrelated group process opportunity that seemed much more aligned with my needs, and signed up for it.
 (It was healing, empowering and challenging.
 The safe container definitely broke, and I think that was connected to my presence, but no one else thinks so.
 At least the Nazgul didn't show up.)

 S was honoured to be asked to hold space for me.
 Considering that most ways other people hold space for each other don't work with me involved, planning a weekend for me is a great challenge for the two of us as collaborative problem-solvers and for S with their unique skill set.